tonicpow/embed-legacy/README.md

 View the [interactive live demo ads](https://tonicpow.com/) and [more examples here](/example.html)

 #### Affiliate
-Replace `$your-handle` with your [$handcash](https://handcash.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) handle or your [1handle](https://relayx.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) or [bsv wallet address](https://en.bitcoin.it/wiki/Address) and share!
+Replace `1your-handle` with your [1handle](https://relayx.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) or [bsv wallet address](https://en.bitcoin.it/wiki/Address) and share!
 Receive a payment if an Ad is purchased using your affiliate link.
-Any website that uses [TonicPow](https://tonicpow.com/) supports the [$handcash](https://handcash.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) affiliate functionality.
+Any website that uses [TonicPow](https://tonicpow.com/) supports the [1handle](https://relayx.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) affiliate functionality.
 ```
 https://some-website.com/?affiliate=1your-handle